francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 ## 🏔 A landscape theory <a name="theory"></a>

-In our paper, we use deep *linear* networks (DLNs) as our theoretical model, as these are the standard model for studies of the loss landscape and are relatively well understood.
+In our paper, we use deep *linear* networks (DLNs) as our theoretical model, as they are the standard model for studies of the loss landscape and are relatively well understood.
 In contrast to previous theories of PC, this is the only major assumption we make, and we empirically verify that the theory holds for non-linear networks.